luci/luci-py/appengine/config_service/README.md

   `projects/<project_id>` config set.
 For instance, cron service reads `projects/<project_id>:cron.cfg` for each project in the registry.

-3. Tree configs.
+3. Ref configs.
 These are repository/branch-specific configs in a project.
    Examples:

   * list of builds that have to pass for a CL to be committed.